unicef-polymer/etools-content-panel/README.md

 Attributes:
 * title: String, panel title text
-* titleStyle: String, a combination between alignment classes: align-center and align-right and the uppercase class
+* titleStyle: String, a combination between alignment classes: align-center and align-right and the uppercase and capitalize class
 * noHeader: Boolean, if true the panel header is not displayed
 * isDisabled: Boolean, disabled state active/inactive

 All attributes of the element are not required.

-### Styling
+## Styling

 You can use defined variables and mixins to change panel style.